-Table 4.8: Utilisation of a selection of staff and resources and the corresponding 95% confidence interval widths (in brackets) under the different time-based priority schemes.
+Table 4.10: Utilisation of a selection of staff and resources and the corresponding 95% confidence interval widths (in brackets) under the different time-based priority schemes.

-Examining the utilisations shown in Table 4.8 we can see that minors cubicles are more highly utilised under both time-based priorities than under the minors priority scheme (cf. Table 4.5).
-However the majors bay is less utilised for both than under minors priority, but still more highly utilised than when under both no priority and majors priority schemes.
+minors priority, but still more highly utilised than when under both no priority and majors priority schemes.
 The relatively poor performance of the traffic light priority may be because even if patients are given priority at the shared resources, by the time most patients are processed and leave the A&E unit, they have breached the 4 hour time limit (for instance, even if a patient is given priority by the other specialist, service would still take on average 60 minutes for a majors patient); this then has a knock on effect on those patients who are in the department for between 2 to 3 hours and are assigned two levels lower priority.
 Similarly for the arrival first priority scheme, by prioritising patients who are in the department the longest, those patients who could be processed faster are penalised while they wait for the higher priority patients to be processed, which has a detrimental effect on the overall mean service times.
 A priority system similar to the traffic light system whereby patients waiting between 2 and 3 hours in total are given higher priority may give better results in terms of mean response times.